 This work was taken up by the EU REPHRAME project (2010-2014) involving Hall and Pajares and collaborators from five other European countries, China and the US.
-The attractiveness was shown to be greatly synergised by chemicals from the host plants and also kairomones produced by another beetle pest (3.2).
-Slow-release formulations for the pheromone and the synergists were developed by NRI (3.1), and the attractant system was patented in 2011 (3.3).
+The attractiveness was shown to be greatly synergised by chemicals from the host plants and also kairomones produced by another beetle pest and host plants - 2-methyl-6-methylene-7-octen-4-ol (ipsenol), 2-methyl-3-buten-2-ol and alpha-pinene (3.2).
+Slow release formulations for the pheromone and the synergists were developed by NRI (3.1), and the attractant system was patented in 2011 (3.3).
 Production of lures in Spain was taken up by SEDQ and Econex under licence and the trade name "Galloprotect".

 Further research was carried out to minimise the number of non-target insects attracted to the traps.
-This has included not only mechanical modification of the traps but also investigation of alternative synergists for the pheromone including volatile components of wood smoke which were identified and tested by NRI (3.4).
+This has included modification of the traps but also investigation of alternative synergists for the pheromone including volatile components of wood smoke such as 2-methoxyphenol, 4-methyl-2-methoxyphenol and eugenol, which were identified and tested by NRI (3.4).